INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 * Abstract geometry types for an object mean that a wide range of different geometries can be used;
 * Mixed geometry types in a FeatureCollection are usually not supported;

-In some cases such as the handling of high-cardinality properties, the encoding makes a trade-off, so not all issues are resolved.
+In some cases such as the handling of high-cardinality properties, this encoding rule makes a trade-off, so not all issues are resolved.
 Implementers can apply additional model and instance transformation rules to make adjustments for specific data sets and environments.

-The encoding rule does not cover:

-* 3D geometries
-* Coverage/Raster data
+The GeoJSON format cannot deal with 3D geometries and coverage/raster data, therefore this encoding rule cannot be used for those types of data.

 ### INSPIRE Requirements for Encoding Rules